 Stronger protection for your accounts through enhanced security

-Online Banking is a convenient and secure way to manager your Gain accounts, review transactions, pay your bills and more from your home computer, laptop or mobile device.
+Online Banking is a convenient and secure way to manage your Gain accounts, review transactions, pay your bills, and more from your home computer, laptop, or mobile device.
 We've added a new layer of security which means your transactions and accounts are even safer.
 These changes are in response to recent government regulations that are intended to help prevent identity theft and fraud.